telerik/winforms-docs/gridview/rows/selected-rows-and-current-row.md

 {{endregion}}

 All *currently* selected rows are included in the __SelectedRows__ collection.
-If you clear this collection and send an update message to RadGridView, this will essentially unselect all rows:#_[C#] Clearing the selected rows_
+If you clear this collection and send an update message to __RadGridView__, this will essentially unselect all rows:

 {{source=..\SamplesCS\GridView\Rows\SelectedRowAndCurrentRow.cs region=unselectAllRows}}
 {{source=..\SamplesVB\GridView\Rows\SelectedRowAndCurrentRow.vb region=unselectAllRows}}